-One of the most important features of the enabling and discovery elements is the presence of significant indirect network effects. ^{75,76} Competing in the OS market necessarily implies to build sufficient scale for the multi-sided product to be profitable, attracting app developers to make their apps and drivers available, by offering a trusted platform that allow them to attract a sufficient user base.
+One of the most important features of the enabling and discovery elements is the presence of significant indirect network effects.^{78,79} Competing in the OS market necessarily implies to build sufficient scale for the multi-sided product to be profitable, attracting app developers to make their apps and drivers available, by offering a trusted platform that allow them to attract a sufficient user base.
 Moreover, there are significant costs of adapting and updating an app to run on several OSs, which requires app developers to focus on the largest platforms, reinforcing the position of these largest platforms in the market.
 In addition to that, switching OS is very difficult for users and developers.
-Indeed, it entails significant switching costs, effort

-74 Source: https://gs.statcounter.com/search-engine-market-share/all/europe/#monthly-201412-202112 and time investment in transferring data and applications to new devices (provided that this is possible) as well as learning costs.
+Indeed, it entails significant switching costs, effort and time investment in transferring data and applications to new devices (provided that this is possible) as well as learning costs.
 These considerations certainly explain the strong position of largest OSs, such as Google Android and Apple iOS in smartphones, and Microsoft Windows in desktops/laptops.
 At the same time, users and developers also benefit from easy access to each other over these OSs, realising network effects.
 The leadership that the two main players have in the smartphone OS market makes it difficult for other players to enter and/or expand their position in this market.
-For example, even Microsoft, despite being the dominant OS provider in desktops/laptops retaining with a 76% market share on a global basis77, finally exited the smartphone OS market.
+For example, even Microsoft, despite being the dominant OS provider in desktops/laptops retaining with a 76% market share on a global basis80, finally exited the smartphone OS market.